boxnbeeson/Day-Planner/README.md

   - Items may be written into the blocks and saved to local storage.
   - Upon refresh, items will be loaded into the same areas they were typed into.
   - The coloration of the text areas will change depending on the time of day.
-    - Grey = time has past
+    - Grey = time slot has past
     - Red  = current hour
-    - Green = future time
+    - Green = future time slot

 ![](docs/assets/05-third-party-apis-homework-demo.gif)